AndrewJBateman/ionic-angular-world-data/README.md

 ## :computer: Code Examples

-* service function to fetch API country details, from `rest-api.service.ts` using the take() method so unsubscribing from the observable is not necessary.
+* service function to fetch API country details, from `rest-api.service.ts` using the take(1) method so unsubscribing from the observable is not necessary.

 ```typescript
 fetchCountryDetailData(country: string) {